cbtaylor/UD120-finalproject/README.md

 | Recall        | 0.278         | 0.389         |
 | F1            | 0.278         | 0.467         |
 | MCC           | 0.175         | 0.418         |

+### Discussion
+I had the best result with the AdaBoost algorithm, although I couldn't get the same scores using the tester.py script, perhaps because of different handling of 'NaN' values.
+I was quite surprised at how sensitive the models were to the cross validation paradigm, and even to the random state parameter.
+I would like to explore this more with a larger dataset to see if the sensitivity declines, or is always present.